-For employees who are enrolled in a Health Savings Account (HSA)-Qualified High-Deductible Health Plan (HDHP), the County will contribute \$700/year for Employee Only and \$1,400/year for Employee plus dependent(s) to a HSA.
+For employees who are enrolled in a Health Savings Account (HSA)-Qualified High-Deductible Health Plan (HDHP), the County will contribute \$700/year for Employee Only and \$1,400/year for Employee plus dependent(s) to an HSA.
 Funds will be deposited through the County's payroll process and sent directly to the County's approved HSA Third Party Administrator (TPA), prorated over 26 pay periods.
-Employees can elect to make additional HSA contributions up to the IRS total combined (employer and employee contributions) HSA maximum contributions for single or family coverage.
-It is recommended that individuals limit the combined HSA contribution to stay within IRS requirements for prorating based on a partial calendar year HDHP enrollment in order to avoid tax penalties.

-Employees who are not enrolled in a HSA-Qualified HDHP or who participate in a flexible spending account as provided in Section 2.8, are not eligible for participation in an HSA under this section.
+Employees can elect to make additional HSA contributions up to the IRS total combined (employer and employee contributions) HSA maximum contributions for single or family coverage and must stay within the IRS requirements for prorating based on a particular calendar year HDHP enrollment in order to avoid tax penalties.
+Employees who are not enrolled in an HSA-Qualified HDHP or who participate in a flexible spending account as provided in Section 2.8, are not eligible for participation in an HSA under this section.

-2.9 Continuation of Insurance Benefits While On Leave of Absence
+2.9 Continuation of Insurance Benefits While On Leave of Absence a.
+Employees on an Approved, Protected Leave of Absence